egeloen/IvoryGoogleMapBundle/Resources/doc/usage/overlays/polygon.md

 # Polygon

-Polygon objects are similar to polygon objects in that they consist of a series of coordinates in an ordered sequence.
+Polygon objects are similar to polyline objects in that they consist of a series of coordinates in an ordered sequence.
 However, instead of being open-ended, polygons are designed to define regions within a closed loop.

 ## Build your polygon